 Many thanks to "From My Philately"

-community of Facebook, for active help to find information about these
+community of Facebook, for help finding information about these stamps.